 Several antiviral medicines are available to treat Hepatitis B effectively.
 Not all people with Hepatitis B need immediate treatment.
 If you do not start treatment immediately, you will be monitored over time to know when hepatitis becomes more active (meaning that antiviral treatment should begin).

-Once you start treatment, you will have regular monitoring to see how well the treatment is working, monitor for side effects or drug resistance, and monitor for signs that the infection has come back after finishing treatment.
-In some patients antiviral medications need to be provided indefinitely.
+Once you start treatment, you will have regular monitoring to see how well the treatment is working, monitor for side effects, drug resistance, and adherence to treatment.
+In most patients antiviral medications need to be provided indefinitely.

 Prevention of Hepatitis B